 Address: 8199 State Road 520 Cocoa, FL 32926

-Depending on where you are, this might be less than ten minutes away for you.
+This might be less than ten minutes away, depending on where you are.
 Black Hammock Airboat Rides are in Oviedo on Lake Jesup at The Black Hammock.
 This one is interesting for a few reasons!
-Lake Jesup is home to over 10,000 alligators and is considered to support one of the state’s densest populations of alligators.
-Legend says Lake Jesup’s gator population is so large because, years ago, wildlife officers would capture nuisance gators and release them in Jesup – disputed by many as it’s believed they would have thrived here no matter what.
+Lake Jesup is home to over 10,000 alligators and supports one of the state’s densest populations of alligators.
+Legend says Lake Jesup’s gator population is so significant because, years ago, wildlife officers would capture nuisance gators and release them in Jesup – disputed by many as it’s believed they would have thrived here no matter what.

 I take the bridge over this lake on my way to work.
-On a calm day, when there is no wind, you can see gators everywhere, hundreds of them.
+You can see gators everywhere on a calm day with no wind.
 You might think your odds are better here – not necessarily so.
 Lake Jesup is shallow and has a thick layer of sediment mud.
 The alligators often retreat down below if they hear the boats.
-It does not mean you won’t see one, you probably will.
+It does not mean you won’t see one; you probably will.
 But I have experienced not seeing one here.

 They have free live alligator and bird exhibits.
 And, on Saturdays, you can watch trainers feed the 12-foot resident gator Hammy on Sunday afternoons.

-Black Hammock Airboat Rides are a little more expensive than some, but they do offer coupons, and they always have specials.
-You can view current pricing here.
+Black Hammock Airboat Rides are a little more expensive than some, but they offer coupons and always have specials.

 Address: 2316 Black Hammock Fish Camp Road Oviedo, FL 32765